katsamapol/Adversarial-Attack-to-Image-Caption/README.md

 - [Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)

-Create new conda environment using provided [environment.yml](https://github.com/katsamapol/Adversarial-Attack-to-Image-Caption/blob/main/environment.yml)*
+Create new conda environment using provided [environment.yml](environment.yml)*

-*(optional) You can change environment name by editing the first line in environment.yml from `adv_caption` to your preference name.
+**Optional**: You can change environment name by editing the first line in environment.yml from `adv_caption` to your preference name.
 ```
 conda env create -f /path_to_your_file/environment.yml
 ```